• Skip to primary navigation

 We connected over travel.

 I’d just returned from an exchange year abroad in France.
-He’d just returned from a solo biking trip down the Italian Riviera, from Nice to Rome.
+He’d just returned from a solo biking trip down the Italian Riviera, from Rome to Nice.

 For years and years (and years), I listened to him tell a story about that trip where a local saved his ass.
 He was headed north on his bike from Rome, grinding up a monster grade after La Spezia towards a little village on his map that he thought looked kind of cool called Riomaggiore, with hopes of finding a great meal and a campsite on the other side.